mozilla/bedrock/docs/firefox-accounts.rst

 Firefox Sync and UITour
 -----------------------

-Since Firefox 80 the FxA link and email form macros use :ref:`UITour<ui-tour>` to show the Firefox Accounts page and log the browser into Sync or an Account.
+Since Firefox 80 the :abbr:`FxA (Firefox Account)` link and email form macros use :ref:`UITour<ui-tour>` to show the Firefox Accounts page and log the browser into Sync or an Account.
 For non-Firefox browsers or if UITour is not available, the flow uses normal links that allow users to log into FxA as a website only without connecting the Firefox Desktop client.
 This UITour flow allows the Firefox browser to determine the correct FxA server and authentication flow